Teknasyon-Teknoloji/hera-android-sdk/README.md

 ### Initialization

+Hera.init(apiKey,debuggable) method should be called on Application class.
 Hera needs 2 variables for init.

 Parameter|Value
 ---------|-----